Listed below are the educational loan programs that Emporia State University currently participates in.

 An unsubsidized loan is not awarded on the basis of need.
 You'll be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized -- that is, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.
 This will increase the amount you have to repay.
 If you choose to pay the interest as it accumulates, you'll repay less in the long run.

-As of August 9, 2013, the subsidized interest rate and unsubsidized interest rate was changed to 3.86% for undergraduates.
-Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 5.41%.
-Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-While signed into law on August 9, 2013, the interest rates are retroactive and affect any loan taken on or after July 1, 2013.
-Also, as of July 1, 2013, origination fees of 1.051% for Direct Stafford Loans will be charged to all borrowers for loans that were first disbursed before December 1, 2013.
-New loans whose first disbursement is on or after December 1, 2013 will have an origination fee of 1.072%.
+As May 15, 2015, the subsidized interest rate and unsubsidized interest rate was changed to 4.66% for undergraduates loans whose first disbursement is before July 1, 2015.
+For undergraduate students whose first disbursement is on or after July 1, 2015 the interest rate will be 4.29%.
+Graduate students are not eligible for interest subsidies as of July 1, 2012, and the unsubsidized interest rate for graduate students was changed to 6.21% for loans whose first disbursement is before July 1, 2015.
+For graduate students whose first disbursement is on of after July 1, 2015 the interest rate will change to 5.84% Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
+Also, as of December 1, 2013 an origination fee of 1.072% for Direct Stafford Loans will be charged to all borrowers for loans that were first disbursed before October 1, 2014.
+New loans whose first disbursement is before October 1, 2014 will have an origination fee of 1.073%.
+For loans whose first disbursement is on or after October 1, 2015 will have an origination fee of 1.068%.

 Eligibility for Direct Stafford loans will be detailed on your award letter, and you must utilize BuzzIn to accept the award offer.
 Once a loan has been accepted, the Office of Student Financial Aid and Scholarships will create a loan application on your behalf with the Department of Education.
 The loan is not considered valid until the student has completed a Master Promissory Note (MPN) which serves as your application and promise to repay the loan.
 The MPN can be completed by going to http://www.studentloans.gov.
 In addition to the MPN, students must also complete Direct Entrance Loan Counseling at least once at ESU.
 Entrance Loan Counseling serves as a review of your rights and responsibilities as a Direct Stafford loan borrower, and loan proceeds cannot be disbursed unless a student has completed it.
 This requirement can also be completed by going to http://www.studentloans.gov/.

-You have the right to cancel all or a portion of Direct Stafford loan proceeds by contacting the Office of Student Financial Aid prior to disbursement or 14 days after disbursement.
+You have the right to cancel all or a portion of Direct Stafford loan proceeds by contacting the Office of Financial Aid, Scholarships, & Veterans Services prior to disbursement or 14 days after disbursement.

 |<<back to top>>|

-As of August 9, 2013, the interest rate changed to 6.41%.
-Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.
-While signed into law on August 9, 2013, the interest rate is retroactive and affects any loan taken on or after July 1, 2013.
+As of May 15, 2015, the interest rate changed to 7.21% for loans that were first disbursed before July 1, 2015.
+New loan first disbursed on or after July 1, 2015 will have an interest rate of 6.84% Please note that the interest rates also changed from fixed to variable-fixed, meaning that the interest rate can change every July 1, but any loan taken under that rate will remain fixed for the life of the loan.

 Loan repayment begins 60 days after the loan has been fully disbursed.
 An optional deferment of repayment is available by contacting the Direct Loan Servicing Center at 800.848.0979.